jasonbayton/11ty/_src/blog/2022/11/november-play-policy-changes.md

 ## What does that mean?

-If an application targets API level 29 or lower as of November 2022, it will no longer be discoverable or installable through Google Play (the on-device Play app) for new users with devices on Android 11 or above, and therefore distributing an application with a lower targetSDK will simply never turn up on new devices.
+If an application targets API level 29 or lower as of ~~November 2022~~ February 2023, it will no longer be discoverable or installable through Google Play (the on-device Play app) for new users with devices on Android 11 or above, and therefore distributing an application with a lower targetSDK will simply never turn up on new devices.
 What this means in practice for applications distributed for enterprise is -

 - Existing devices remain unaffected
 - New devices enrolled running Android 10 or lower will receive the application without issue
 - New devices enrolled running Android 11 or later will _not_ receive the application, and will not see it within managed Google Play either
+- Permanently private apps remain unaffected, ie those uploaded and targeted to an organisation if via Google Play console, or anything uploaded through the managed Google Play iFrame

 When debugging the app installation, or lack thereof, logs should show failure to install due to a compatibility issue.